How the UK was kept fed in World War Two

 Drastic measures were needed to improve Britain's own food production and for the country struggling under wartime conditions to become more self-sufficient.

-The Government response and campaign
+The Government campaign to keep Britain fed

 The main spearheads of the Government's campaign